 It was in 2002-03, that the impact of Shively began to take shape, as the Bears completed their best season in school history.
 The men's and women's teams placed 10th at the NCAA Championships, both of which were their highest in school history at the time.
 Both squads also posted their best conference finishes, placing second at the UAA Championships.
 For its efforts, WU garnered six of the eight UAA postseason awards--including Shively's Coaching Staff of the Year awards for both men and women.

 Shively continued that trend in 2003-04.
 The women's squad again placed second at the conference meet, while the men took third.
 At the NCAA Championships, the men placed 10th and the women took 12th.
 The 2004-05 season marked another banner year.
 The women's team placed seventh at the NCAA Championships, while Washington U.'s men placed eighth.

 Shively's impact extends far beyond the pool as both the Washington U. men's and women's swimming teams routinely receive national recognition for their success in the classroom.
-The WU men posted the highest grade point average in the nation among all three NCAA Divisions in Fall 2008, with the women's team boasting the top team GPA in Division III in the fall of 2010.
-Both squads received the College Swim Coaches Association of America (CSCAA) Team Scholar All-America honors in 2009, 2010 and 2011.
+The WU men posted the highest GPA in the nation among all three NCAA Divisions in Fall 2008, with the women's team boasting the top team GPA in Division III in the fall of 2010.
+Both squads received the College Swim Coaches Association of America (CSCAA) Team Scholar All-America honors in 2009, 2010, 2011 and 2012.

 Shively came to Washington University from Kalamazoo College (Mich.), where he served as the assistant men's and women's swimming and diving coach from 1991-97.
 At Kalamazoo, Shively helped coach the Hornets' men's team to four top-10 finishes at the NCAA Division III National Championships.
 He also helped produce 34 All-Americans and 12 Academic All-Americans.